learn-compsci/mathematical-techniques/content/Unit 6.md

 In fact, this tells us why the additive rule works when $A$ and $B$ are disjoint.
 Because in that case, $\lvert A \cap B \rvert = 0$.

 This technique alone is quite useful.
-Here are 2 examples that make use of this idea.
+Here is an example that makes use of this idea.

-### Example 1:
+### Example:

 Here's a question: How many $1$-digit numbers are there that are divisible by $2$ or $3$?
 So this is simple enough that we could have manually counted this: $0, 2, 3, 4, 6, 8, 9$.